Friday, 24 March 2023

 Hello!

-We were very proud of all of the children today when we all sat for the 2 minute silence as part of our work about Remembrance.
+We were very proud of all of the children on Friday when we all sat for the 2 minute silence as part of our work about Remembrance.

 Now on to our learning for next week, we will be: